relydda20/SentiLoka/README.md

 npm run dev
 ```

-The frontend will run on `http://localhost:5173`.
+The frontend application will run on `http://localhost:5173`.

 ## Project Structure